Curriculum

 Music

-The music curriculum is designed to build sequentially each year and explores music in a fun, creative, caring environment through listening, singing, performing, interacting and serving the community.
+The music curriculum is designed to build sequentially each year and explores music in a creative and caring environment through movement, listening, singing, performing, interacting, and serving the community.

 Media Center

-The lower school media specialist works closely with classroom teachers to enhance upcoming units as well as ways to incorporate research and literature into their work in all subject areas.
-Students are able to select and check out books of personal interest and resources.
+The lower school media specialist works closely with classroom teachers to support instruction as well as ways to incorporate research and literature into their work in all subject areas.
+Students are able to select and check out books of personal interest and resources to encourage the love of reading and its importance as a lifelong pursuit.

 Physical Education